Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

         self.letters_received = 0
 ```

-Next, we need to have a model: `class LetterModel(mesa.Model)`.
-There is only one model-level parameter: how many agents the model contains.
+Next, we need a model: `class LetterModel(mesa.Model)`.
+There is only one model-level parameter: the number of agents it contains.
 When a new model is started, we want it to populate itself with the given amount of agents.

 ```python
 class LetterModel(mesa.Model):